waletoyo1/Git-and-GitHub-Tutorial-for-Beginners/README.md

    <p> You can delete a branch by using <b> git branch -D branchName </b>.</p>
   <p> NB: You must be in the master branch to delete any branch </p>

+# 6. Mergin Branches
+  Branches are usually merged when the developers are satisfied with the commits of the new branche and no conflicts exist.
+  <p> Use <b> git merge branchToBeMerged </b> </p>

+  <p> NB: You must be in the master branch to merge any branch with it </p>